Be honest. When was the last time you updated your resume?

 You do have one, right?

-Whether yours needs a fresh facelift or you’re just starting out, you can save yourself a world of time by using a template instead.
+Whether yours needs a fresh facelift or you’re just starting out, you can save yourself a world of time and spare yourself the Photoshop skills by using a template instead.
 We’re showcasing 10 free PSD resume templates guaranteed to help yours stand out from the stack in today’s guide.

 That's right, these creative templates are free to use!
 Simply download them at the end of this guide and you’ll have 10 brand new templates to show off your skills with.